apache/parquet-site/content/en/blog/features/alp_encoding.md

 - Rust (arrow-rs): [apache/arrow-rs#9372](https://github.com/apache/arrow-rs/pull/9372)
 - Java (Hardwood): [hardwood-hq/hardwood#581](https://github.com/hardwood-hq/hardwood/issues/581)

+You can also try it today on your own datasets using the [tool in the ALP benchmark repository](https://github.com/alamb/alp_benchmark#run-on-your-own-parquet-files).

 <!-- Can include a link to the https://parquet.apache.org/docs/file-format/implementationstatus/ once https://github.com/apache/parquet-site/pull/199 is merged.
 It's waiting on the 2.14 Parquet release -->

 [officially accepted into Parquet]: https://lists.apache.org/thread/ld025dzycrhm6dgh8p6157to7d9x8pon